AloniRegev/Compilers_HaifaU/README.md

 # Haifa University Compilers Project
-Exercise in building a compiler from C language to P-code language (assembly-like language for educational needs) from the Compilers course of the University of Haifa.
+Compiler from C language to P-code language (assembly-like language for educational needs) from the Compilers course of the University of Haifa.

 ### Run me: